Bank import segment definition

 You can enter an informative description about the line. |

-Enter an Sage X3 formula to apply specific controls or modifications to the data.
-Note: Formulas must be given in Sage X3 SAFE notation.
+Enter a Sage X3 formula to apply specific controls or modifications to the data.
+Formulas must be given in Sage X3 SAFE notation.
 This is a technical setting and entries should be done very carefully.
 If you are not certain, contact your Sage X3 administrator or business partner. |

 Error messages

-In addition to the generic error messages, the following messages can appear during the entry :
+In addition to the generic error messages, the following messages can appear during the entry:

-Format and segment definition have to be of the same file typeThe file types defined in the bank import segment definition and the linked bank import format must be the same.
+The file types defined in the bank import segment definition and the linked bank import format must be the same.

 Mandatory field '$1$' in segment '$2$' does not exist.
 Please check the according format and segment definition.
-Review and update the segment definition.